 Out team reported that Surfshark does not unblock geo-restricted content from outside of the United States.
 So, for the TV and move fanatics it will be important to note you’ll be limited to content solely streamed on the U.S. version of Netflix.
 If this was your anticipated use for a VPN then you’ll need to go elsewhere.
 With that being said, if you are primarily interested in torrenting and P2P sharing, you’re in luck.
 Support is available for file-sharing across nearly all the servers in the network.
 This is aided by an excellent security setup.
 Surfshark uses military-grade AES 256 bit-key encryption, allows you to choose from a variety of protocols (including 1Kev2 and Open VPN), and uses MultiHop to ensure your data moves through more than one server.
 Customer support rates with the best and includes 24/7 live chat support.

 - $5.99/month for the 1-year plan

 - $11.95/month for the 1-month plan

 Tunnelbear is a quality VPN provider that has excellent security, a delightful website and theme, and useful features at a very good price.
 The three pricing tiers they offer allow you to customize your experience.

-Tunnelbear was founded in 2011 with the lofty goal of being a VPN service provider that improved the Internet as a better place for users to be.
+Tunnelbear was founded in 2011 with the lofty goal of being among the best VPNs, improving the Internet as a better place for users to be.
 In March of 2018 they were acquired by McAfee which gives them some impressive backing.
 The company’s server locations number on the lower end at 22 countries but there are over 1,000 different ones spread out in those locations.
 The verdict is still out on how they will fare among the biggest players in the game but their privacy policies, security features, and connection speeds allow them to compete with the more well-known names.

 10. Avast VPN